Exabyte-io/api-examples/README.md

 # Exabyte RESTful API Examples

-This repository contains the RESTful API examples in [Jupyter Notebook](http://jupyter.org/) format.
+This repository contains examples for performing most-common tasks in the Exabyte.io platform through its RESTful API.
+Examples are presented in [Jupyter Notebook](http://jupyter.org/) format.

-# Run Examples
+# Setup

 1. Clone the repository.